MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/provision-teams-from-commerce.md

 1. In the left navigation pane, select **Tasks by Planner**.
 1. Select the **Published lists** tab.
 1. Create a new list with a dummy task.
 1. Select **Publish**.

-You will see the organizational hierarchy on the **Select who to publish to** dialog box, as shown in the following example image.
+You should now see the organizational hierarchy on the **Select who to publish to** dialog box, as shown in the following example image.

 ![Publishing dialog box in Microsoft Teams](media/Microsoft-teams-verify-org-hierarchy.png)